The CHF Articles: The Gospel and the Tramp

 I know our main inspiration comes from the Spirit of God illuminating the Scriptures we’ve been given.
 But sometimes, God shows us pictures of his gracious nature in other things, like books we read, people we meet, even movies we watch.
 It’s almost like finding a reflection of God’s true grace in these things.
 It’s not a perfect picture.
-It might be a little distorted.
-But there’s enough there to see God in it’s reflection.
+It might be a little distorted, but there’s enough there to see God in its reflection.

-By the end of the movie, Tramp’s carefree lawless lifestyle, and the dog catcher catch up to him, and he is literally being dragged away wounded and defeated.
+By the end of the movie, Tramp’s carefree lawless lifestyle, and the dog catcher, catch up to him, and he is literally being dragged away wounded and defeated.
 He’s headed to “The Pound”. (cue dramatic music) “There’s only one place for the likes of him,” says the Law!

-Lady’s owners plead with the Dog Catcher to stop.
-But he would not.
-“He’s a stray and doesn’t belong to anyone!”
+Lady’s owners plead with the Dog Catcher to stop, but he would not.
+“He’s a stray, and doesn’t belong to anyone!”

-I couldn’t help but consider in that moment Christ’s life.
-I couldn’t help but consider His Death and Resurrection, and how it reminds us that Satan holds no power over us anymore.
+I couldn’t help but consider in that moment, Christ’s life.
+I couldn’t help but consider His death and resurrection, and how it reminds us that Satan holds no power over us anymore.
 We belong to God now.
-We are not perfect and we do struggle, but the enemy can no longer drag us away or separate us from our NEW home.
+We are not perfect, and we do struggle, but the enemy can no longer drag us away or separate us from our NEW home.

 Like the prodigal clothed with the father’s proof of ownership-his ring, his sandals, his cloak, Tramp is fitted with a collar that definitively determines who he belongs to, and what his worth is.

 Yes.
 I find God in unusual places sometimes… Pretty cool, huh?